symfony/symfony-docs/components/dependency_injection/parameters.rst

 Array Parameters
 ----------------

-Parameters do not need to be flat strings, they can also be arrays.
+Parameters do not need to be flat strings, they can also contain array values.
 For the XML format, you need to use the ``type="collection"`` attribute for all parameters that are arrays.

 .. configuration-block::